ryan-mcclue/musings/artful-ai.md

 as python concept of CWD is strange, must run from outside directory

 --------
-Based on what was trained (LAION 400M internet scraped image-text pairs), output may bias, e.g. nerd might bias towards wearing glasses
+Based on what was trained (LAION 400M internet scraped image-text pairs, which contains violent and sexual images (as oppose to DALLE-2)), output may bias, e.g. nerd might bias towards wearing glasses

 txt2img:
 word:weight, word:weight (must weights to proceeding works as well to not override)